vshashenko/delivery-app/README.md

 ## What it is
-A toy demo webapp for a delivery business.
+A full-stack toy demo webapp for a delivery business.

 Features:
 - List deliveries